kr-g/gitonic/README.md

 the `workdir` key will change the current working directory before running the command.

-the `menu` array contains the text to display in the menu, and the command params as embedded array.
+the `name` contains the text to display in the menu, and `para` the command-binary plus params as array.

 the context name as such can have any value
 (as long it is unique in the structure).